bodywork-ml/ml-pipeline-engineering/README.md

 Here at Bodywork HQ, we’re advocates for the [“Hello, Production”](https://blog.thepete.net/blog/2019/10/04/hello-production/) school-of-thought, that encourages teams to make the deployment of a skeleton application (such as the trivial pipeline sketched-out in this article), one of the first tasks for any new project.
 As we have written about [before](https://www.bodyworkml.com/posts/scikit-learn-meet-production), there are many benefits to taking deployment pains early on in a software development project, and then using the initial deployment skeleton as the basis for rapidly delivering useful functionality into production.

 We’re planning to deploy to Kubernetes using [Bodywork](https://bodywork.readthedocs.io/en/latest/), but we appreciate that not everyone has easy access to a Kubernetes cluster for development.
-If this your reality, then the next best thing your team could do, is to start by deploying to a local test cluster, to make sure that the pipeline is at least deploy-able.
+If this is your reality, then the next best thing your team could do, is to start by deploying to a local test cluster, to make sure that the pipeline is at least deploy-able.
 You can get started with a single node cluster on your laptop, using Minikube - see [our guide](https://bodywork.readthedocs.io/en/latest/kubernetes/#getting-started-with-kubernetes) to get this up-and-running in **under 10 minutes**.

 The full description of the deployment is contained in `bodywork.yaml`, which we’ve reproduced below.